 We may also collect, use and share special categories of personal data (for example about your physical or mental health) if you give this information to us.

 Where We Store Your Personal Information

 All information you provide to us or that we collect from you is stored on our secure servers or on the servers of our respective hosting service providers, which we may change from time to time.
-We may share your personal data with other Owen Mumford group companies, and our servers may be located outside the EEA.
+We may share your personal data with other Owen Mumford group companies, or our service providers as described below, and our or their servers may be located outside the EEA.
 Therefore, the information that we collect from you may be transferred to, and stored at, a destination outside the EEA.
 It may also be processed by staff operating outside the EEA who work for us or for one of our group companies or suppliers (for example, in order for the most appropriate member of our group to process and respond to your enquiry).